Studiometry and Accounted on macOS 10.15 Catalina

 The newest version of macOS was released today and with it comes some new requirements for apps.
 First and foremost, it will ONLY run apps that are 64-bit.
 This means older, 32-bit apps will not run on Catalina.

 The next requirement is called Notarization.
 This is a method that Apple is using that will hopefully help make Macs more secure and prevent viruses or malware.
 It basically means that each app is cleared by Apple before you download it, and then each time you launch it Apple will clear it again.
 Due to the amount of work necessary for developers to comply with Apple’s notarization process, the requirement for Notarization doesn’t go into effect until January 2020.
+If you need free antivirus for your pc then adaware antivirus download is the best option for you.

 So the big question, do Studiometry and Accounted work in macOS Catalina?
 The answer is yes, as long as you have a semi recent version of each.